 The involuntary removal of a student from the university for unacceptable conduct or unsatisfactory academic achievement.
-A student is academically dismissed when he/she fails to achieve academic good standing in three consecutive semesters or four non-consecutive semesters.

 Elective Course

 A course selected at a student's discretion and may require approval of the academic advisor.

 Extracurricular

 Enrichment and leadership development activities that are part of student life but are not part of the academic program, such as student activities, athletics and music.